Michigan High School Tennis Coaches Association

 otherwise been specifically provided, call special meetings when necessary and

-otherwise carry out the usual function of the Presidency.
+otherwise carry out the usual functions of the Presidency.

 The First Vice-President shall be responsible for monitoring the selection of